 Consider gaps.
 Your junior year is the best time to get introspective and consider all the experience you have—or what you might be missing—before you apply for college.
-Perhaps you haven’t been very involved in extracurriculars or your grades weren’t great when you started high school.
+Perhaps you haven’t been very involved in extracurriculars or your grades weren’t great when you first started high school.
 Maybe you’re missing community involvement or volunteering experience.
-If you discover gaps now, you have time to address them before your senior year.
+If you identify gaps now, you have plenty of time to address them before your senior year.

 Participate in extracurricular activities.
 Your academic performance is one element that college admissions counselors will be looking at, but they’ll also be looking at the full picture of what makes you an ideal candidate for their school.
 Participating in clubs, sports, and other extracurricular activities gives you another chance to shine.
 If you haven’t been very involved to date, it’s not too late!
 There are tons of opportunities at school or in your community.
 So, find something you’re into and take the leap to get involved.